-Abba have 'nothing to prove' - Benny
+Benny and Bjorn reveal more about new Abba songs

 Abba have 'nothing to prove' with new songs, says Benny Andersson

-Benny Andersson has said he doesn't feel Abba have "anything to prove" with their new material.
+Benny Andersson has said he doesn't think Abba have "anything to prove" with their new material.

 The band announced last week they have recorded two new songs, which will be released later this year.